-- Your benefits coverage will continue during the 16 weeks of paid maternity/parental leave.
-Premiums will continue to be deducted from your pay. - If you choose to take the additional 8 weeks of unpaid maternity/parental leave, your benefits coverage will continue, and you will owe premiums.
+- Your benefits coverage will continue during the first 12 weeks of paid maternity/parental leave.
+Premiums will continue to be deducted from your pay. - If you choose to take unpaid maternity/parental leave, your benefits coverage will continue and you will owe premiums.
 Your premiums will accumulate in arrears.
-When you return from leave, your regular deductions will resume, and any arrears will be collected at a rate of one additional deduction per pay until your balance is zero.
+When you return from leave, your regular deductions will resume and any arrears will be collected at a rate of one additional deduction per pay until your balance is zero.